-Though JoJo accepted Jordan’s proposal during Season 12 of The Bachelorette in 2016, the pair has yet to tie the knot.
-They planned to get married in June 2020, but postponed their wedding to May 2021 due to the coronavirus pandemic.
-They postponed again after the date got closer and it became clear it still wasn’t safe to host such a big event.
+Though JoJo accepted Jordan’s proposal during Season 12 of The Bachelorette in 2016, the pair took their time tying the knot.
+They planned to get married in June 2020 but postponed their wedding to May 2021 due to the coronavirus pandemic.
+They postponed again after the date got closer, and it became clear it still wasn’t safe to host such a big event.
 However, JoJo told Access Hollywood in May that the delays aren’t a big deal because they’re “totally committed to each other” and “feel married already.”

 Desiree Hartsock & Chris Siegfried

 Desiree and Chris had to overcome a lot of criticism about their relationship after Desiree’s frontrunner Brooks Forester left her season, leading many fans to think she’d settled for Chris.
 “I was accused of being fake, and the internet at large declared that he was a rebound,” Desiree wrote in her 2021 book, The Road to Roses.